INDisbo Supported

 Indiana IOLTA Note

-Indiana routes overdraft notifications to the Indiana Supreme Court, which has direct disciplinary authority.
-The Indiana Bar Foundation administers the IOLTA program and conducts annual outreach to participating attorneys.
+Indiana routes overdraft notifications to the Indiana Disciplinary Commission, which coordinates disciplinary review.
+The Indiana Bar Foundation runs the IOLTA program, maintains the approved-bank list, and does annual outreach to participating attorneys.

 Common IOLTA Violations in Indiana